Film Review – Untied (2017)

 In what seems to be a developing tradition here on MovieBabble, here’s another spotlight on a short film created by aspiring filmmakers.
-The film, distributed by ID Production Studios, is entitled “Untied.”
-As with my review of another short film, The Story of 90 Coins (you can read my full review by clicking here), I paid special attention to see if those involved in making the film have a chance for growth within the industry.
+The film, distributed by ID Production Studios, is entitled Untied.
+As with my review of another short film, The Story of 90 Coins, I paid special attention to see if those involved in making the film have a chance for growth within the industry.
 The following review will be spoiler free.

-I first heard about this project from the assistant director and producer of the film, Isaac Davis, head of ID Production Studios.
+I first heard about this project from Isaac Davis, head of ID Production Studios.
 In our discussion of the creation and production of Untied, there was a noticeable amount of enthusiasm coming from him as he discussed the project.
-As a film reviewer, it’s always nice to see such excitement from the creative team because it signals that they put in their best effort to make the film resonant to viewers.
+It’s always nice to see such excitement from the creative team because it signals that a lot of effort and care for the film.

 What I Liked

 The first thing that strikes you when watching Untied is the atmosphere it creates.
 I saw a lot of similarities to 2016’s Best Picture winner Moonlight in this short film as the score in combination with jumps through time conjures the feelings created by the Oscar-winning feature.
-The use of a more gray-scale camera lens subconsciously prepares the viewer for a grounded, dramatized story as the color palette evokes a more melancholy feel.
-Untied definitely feels closer to a large studio production than a small, independent project which will immediately garner more appreciation from those who watch the film.
+The use of a gray-scale camera lens subconsciously prepares the viewer for a grounded, dramatized story as the color palette evokes a more melancholy feel.
+Untied definitely feels closer to a large studio production than a small, independent project.

 What I Liked…Continued

 Another very noticeable trait that Untied contains is that there is absolutely zero dialogue throughout the short film’s run time.
-This reality may be a turn-off to those who enjoy being spoon fed a film’s story arc and themes, but those behind the camera accomplish this feat with such grace and precision that it improves the film greatly.
-The entirety of the short film is set up to tell its heartfelt story through visual storytelling, which, in this case, is accomplished through certain images (such as one of our lead actresses walking through the woods, staring off into the distance, etc.) that are meant to capture a distinct emotion.
-Any type of dialogue that may have been utilized would have come off as disjunctive, so I applaud Hassann Abdus Saboor and the rest of the team for showing the restraint that Untied’s story required.
+This reality may be a turn-off to those who enjoy being spoon fed a film’s story arc and themes.
+But, those behind the camera accomplish this feat with such grace and precision that it improves the film greatly.
+The entirety of the short film is set up to tell its heartfelt story through visual storytelling, which, in this case, is accomplished through certain images that are meant to capture a distinct emotion.
+Any type of dialogue that may have been utilized would have come off as disjunctive.
+I applaud Hassann Abdus Saboor and the rest of the team for showing the restraint that Untied’s story required.

 In the same vein, our lead actresses, Amia Fatele and Abi Carter, deserve a lot of credit for being able to express their thoughts and emotions solely through their facial expressions.
 Being able to convey one’s character through one’s presence alone can be a difficult action to accomplish for a performer.
 By the way these two friends look at each other and the world, you understand their every movement and reaction, a characteristic that is very impressive for young, aspiring actresses.